maptiler/maptiler-marker-layout/readme.md

   sortingProperty?: string,

   /**
-   * Sorting order, only relevant if the option `.sortingProperty` is provided, or else will be ignored.
+   * Property to sort the features by.
+If not provided, the features will not be sorted.
+   * Alternatively, the sorting property can be a function that takes the feature as
+   * argument and returns a number, aka. the sorting value (or rank)
-   * Default: `"ascending"`
+   * Default: not provided
    */
-  sortingOrder?: "ascending" | "descending",
+  sortingProperty?: string | ((feature: MapGeoJSONFeature) => number);

   /**
    * Property to group by.
 The property must be present in the `properties` object of the feature